 Support for Bill McDowell and his project Roxham Road to North Elba is made possible in part by The Humanities Center at the University of Vermont

-William McDowell, Underground Railroad Tunnel.
+Bill McDowell, Tunnel.
+1st Congregational Church.
+Underground Railroad site.
 Malone, NY, 2018, inkjet print (detail)

 Bill McDowell, Roxham Road Amnesty Plea 1, 2017, inkjet print (detail)

 Bill McDowell, Detail, John Brown Bust (eye).
 Tufts University, Medford, MA, 2021, inkjet print (detail)